MuAlphaOmegaEpsilon/BranchHinting/README.md

 ```

 ## Dependencies
-This project consists of an header-only file with no include dependencies.
+This project consists of a header-only file with no include dependencies.

 ## Source code integration
 Give a look at how to change the source code changes when you want to integrate the macros of this library: